0

 How are Mood and Menopause Linked?

-There is a direct relationship between estrogen (the hormone that is declining to the point where we start to notice it in (later) perimenopause and serotonin.
-Serotonin is the neurotransmitter responsible for regulating your mood - meaning if it declines, you get mood swings and feelings of instability.
+There is a direct relationship between estrogen — the hormone that begins to shift noticeably in later perimenopause — and serotonin.
+Serotonin is the neurotransmitter involved in regulating mood.
+When serotonin levels are disrupted, many women notice mood changes and feelings of instability.

-• Neurotransmitters are the chemical messengers that our brain needs to get signals from the outside environment into our brain.
+• Neurotransmitters are the chemical messengers the brain uses to pass signals between nerve cells.

-• Synthesis is the chemical reactions between different neurotransmitters and hormones.
+• Synthesis refers to the chemical reactions between different neurotransmitters and hormones.

 • Degradation is the decline in the quality of chemicals in your body.

-• Inhibiting re-uptake refers to the fact that, if a neurotransmitter cannot be taken back up by the cell that created it, then more of that neurotransmitter is available to pass further messages between nearby nerve cells - and more messages are better! (to a point)
+• Inhibiting re-uptake means that if a neurotransmitter cannot be taken back up by the cell that created it, more of that neurotransmitter remains available to pass further messages between nearby nerve cells — and more messages are generally better (to a point).

-Dopamine is the neurotransmitter responsible for acting on areas of the brain to give feelings of pleasure, satisfaction and motivation.
-Dopamine also has a role to play in controlling memory, mood, sleep, learning, concentration, movement and other body functions.
+Dopamine is the neurotransmitter associated with feelings of pleasure, satisfaction, and motivation.
+It also plays a role in memory, mood, sleep, learning, concentration, and movement.

 It's Not All Science...

-In perimenopause, we are starting to see a bigger gap open up between the levels of estrogen and progesterone, which can lead to some really unpleasant (and often painful) symptoms such as hot flashes, painful sex, vaginal dryness, weight gain, brain fog, and many more.
-These are enough to drive anyone a little bit crazy, but it doesn't stop there…
+In perimenopause, a growing gap between estrogen and progesterone levels can be associated with a range of uncomfortable experiences — hot flashes, painful intimacy, vaginal dryness, weight changes, brain fog, and more.
+These are enough to push anyone to their limit, but it doesn't stop there.

-Couple that with a partner who has no idea what you're going through and a doctor who tells you to get over it, or that it's all in your head…?
-Well, it's a testament to female willpower that there isn't a True Crime Podcast dedicated to Menopausal Murderers.
+Couple that with a partner who has no idea what you're going through and a doctor who tells you to get over it or that it's all in your head...
+It's a testament to female willpower that there isn't a True Crime Podcast dedicated to Menopausal Murderers.

 I'm Not Mad, I'm Sad or Stressed!